-Recommendation #15 Names and contact info for all police personnel that are ranked lieutenant and above should be listed on the Village / OPD website, in addition to the demographics of OPD police personnel overall.
-It is common for contact info of police department commanders to be publicly posted on municipal websites, to stress community engagement and provide for a direct mode of input on service level issues other than contacting elected officials, the chief of police or requesting service.
-Priority Medium Timeframe Three months Costs None Outcomes Additional avenues for community engagement Issue OPD policies are not publicly available and there are no means by which the public can provide input on new policies and changes to existing policies.
-Recommendation #16 The Village should support efforts at the County and State levels to reform indemnification of officers and to eliminate qualified immunity as a defense in civil suits against an OPD defendant.
-Regarding the Agreement between the Village of Ossining and the Village of Ossining Police Benevolent Association, Inc, the policies should be reworded to account for confirmed instances of excessive use of force, sexual misconduct, and other incidents.
-The indemnification policy should require that a police officer found to have caused purposeful or neglectful bodily harm, loss of life, or damage to property be able to be found liable in a civil lawsuit seeking damages.
+Recommendation #2 Names and contact info for all police personnel that are ranked lieutenant and above should be listed on the website, in addition to the demographics of OPD police personnel overall.
+It is common for contact info of police department commanders to be publicly posted on municipal websites, to stress community engagement and provide for a direct mode of input on service level issues other than contacting elected officials, the chief of police, or requesting service.
+Priority Medium Timeframe Three months Costs None Outcomes Additional avenues for community engagement Issue OPD policies are not publicly available, and there are no means by which the public can provide input on new policies and changes to existing policies.
+Recommendation #1 The OPD policy manual should be more transparent and available on the village website.
+In addition, the policy manual should be made available in hard copy free of charge at the police department or village hall.
+It is a widely adopted best practice for police departments to post their policy manuals online.
+Doing so promotes transparency and educates the public on what the department is doing in regards to key topics such as immigration enforcement, use of force, and other areas that interface with policy development.
+Furthermore, it provides accountability for the department to get the policy right - on policies that require education and nuance to address effectively, such as policies relating to LGBTQ+ issues both internally and externally, having policies available online allows for input to be raised directly.
+Many departments provide for a. public comment period prior to implementation of the policy, which allows for the public to engage with the department and give feedback, even if ultimately the department decides not to implement it.
+Priority Very high Timeframe Three months